 - Royal United Hospital (Bath)

-The RCoA CR&I in partnership with NHS and independent sector hospitals, seeks to appoint one clinical research fellow to work on the National Emergency Laparotomy Audit (NELA) of the Royal College of Anaesthetists.
+The RCoA CR&I in partnership with NHS and independent sector hospitals, seeks to appoint clinical research fellows to work on high profile programmes in health services research related to anaesthesia and perioperative medicine.

-The successful candidate will gain exposure to national research and quality improvement programmes, opportunities for academic publication and conference presentations and develop leadership and management skills.
+The successful candidates will gain exposure to national research and quality improvement programmes, opportunities for academic publication and conference presentations and develop leadership and management skills.

 Click below to download the full Information Pack: